Are you planning to move to New York City? Or ever wondered what it is like to live in NYC?

 New Yorkers Are Open-Minded

-Because of NYC’s diversity, New Yorkers are very open-minded.
+Because of NYC’s diversity, New York City residents are very open-minded.
 It doesn’t matter if you are LGBTQ, BIPOC, AAPI, or any other affiliation.
 If you live in NYC long enough, you’ll see plenty of crazy stuff that the usual things no longer bother you.
 Is that a dude peeing off the subway platform?
 Eh, it’s Monday, why not?

 New Yorkers have little to no judgment, partly because they have seen tons of things and partly because we are just too busy.
 We go about our day, minding our own business and not worrying a thing about what other people are doing.